 The Rexel Foundation for a better energy future held its annual Innovation Day at the “Transformer” of La Ruche in Paris on November 28, 2019.
-This event brings together a group of participants with the goal of collectively developing innovative solutions to fuel poverty.
+This event brings together a collective of participants with the goal of collectively developing innovative solutions to fuel poverty.

-This group, which was officially created in Roubaix on Innovation Day 2018, includes associations, start-ups, social entrepreneurs, experts, Rexel employees, and local residents living in fuel poverty.
+This collective, which was officially created in Roubaix on Innovation Day 2018, includes associations, start-ups, social entrepreneurs, experts, Rexel employees, and local residents living in fuel poverty.
 The event marked a major step toward changing the positioning of the Foundation, which now acts as a true solutions provider, seeking to develop modes of operation that are replicable and/or adaptable to other communities.

 This day-long event devoted to active listening and the will to make a difference perfectly demonstrates the success and dynamism of the project launched one year earlier.
-The various participants shared their experiences and ideas to keep working to put an end to the phenomenon of fuel poverty while ensuring the group’s longevity.
+The various participants shared their experiences and ideas to keep working to put an end to the phenomenon of fuel poverty while ensuring the collective’s longevity.

 Discover the perspectives and feedback of various Innovation Day 2019 participants in these joint interviews: